Darcyddx/darcyddx.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "Welcome to Xi Ding's Personal Website 👋👋👋"
+excerpt: "Welcome to Xi Ding's Personal Website 👋👋👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Welcome to Xi Ding's Personal Website 👋👋👋

 ## About Me 🏄‍♂️
 Hi, I’m **Xi Ding**!
 I’m currently a **Master’s student in Computing (Machine Learning) at the [Australian National University (ANU)](https://www.anu.edu.au) 🎓**.
 My work focuses on understanding and improving how machines process videos—things like **recognizing actions 🎬, spotting unusual events 🚨, and combining different types of data 🔄 (like video and text)**.
 I’m passionate about making **artificial intelligence (AI) 🤖 easier to understand and more reliable for real-world use**.